Table of contents

 - Knowledge of how to work the lawnmower

 - Proper Weather

 Why is it important to understand our Internal Inputs?
-Our focus during the Lean and Six Sigma Project will be on the “P” in the SIPOCR.
+Our focus during the Lean and Six Sigma Project will be on the “P” in the SIPOC.
 What if we are focused on the wrong process?
-By understanding our “External Inputs”, we might find one or more “External Inputs” have a significant The change in the average value of the output caused by a ch... on our “Process Output”.
+By understanding our “External Inputs”, we might find one or more “External Inputs” have a significant effect on our “Process Output”.

-By not addressing that Input, we may not make a significant enough improvement to our “Process Output”.
-One of the Most Powerful aspects of a SIPOCR is to help a Performs the process improvement tasks. determine if they have the right focus.
+By not addressing that input, we may not make a significant enough improvement to our “Process Output”.
+One of the most powerful aspects of a SIPOC is to help a project team determine if they have the right focus.

 - State the process in which you believe the problem occurs

 - In this example: “PBJ Process” is the Process Name (we believe that the increase in operating costs is occurring because of variation in the construction of peanut butter and jelly sandwiches.